lschierer/RUT/packages/luke/20070618/do-we-even-know-the-current-temperature.md

 ---

-title: Do we even know the *current* temperature?
+title: "Do we even know the *current* temperature?"
 date: 2007-06-18 14:52:18
 tags:
   -  global-warming